 (Multiply both the numerator and denominator by 5)

 Method 2: Alternatively, one can convert decimal numbers into whole numbers by multiplying with numbers having powers of 10 (10, 100, 1000, etc.).

 - Consider the denominator, count the number of places (digits) right to the decimal point.

-Here, denominator is 0.20 and number of digits right to the decimal point is 2.
+Here, the denominator is 0.20 and the number of digits right to the decimal point is 2.

 40.5 ÷ 0.20 = 40.5 / 0.20

-- Take the power of 10 same as number of digits right to the decimal point e.
+- Take the power of 10 the same as the number of digits right to the decimal point e.
 102 = 100

 - Multiply both numerator and denominator by 100.